Rural Municipality of Victory No. 226: Economy

 Its economy is based on agriculture, primarily grain farming with livestock ranching as well.

 Government

-The RM of Victory No. 226 is governed by an elected municipal council and an appointed administrator that meets on the first Tuesday of every month.
-The reeve of the RM is Lee Galbraith while the administrator is Diane Watt.
+The RM of Victory No. 226 is governed by an elected municipal council and an appointed administrator that meets on the first Thursday following the first Saturday of every month.
+The reeve of the RM is Mathew Hanke while the administrator is Diane Watt.
 The RM's office is located in Beechy.

+Prairie Lake Regional Park

+Prairie Lake Regional Park (50.7125°N 107.3839°W) is a regional park in the RM of Victory about 21 km south of Beechy.
+The park was founded in 1984 on Cruikshank Bay on the north shore of Lake Diefenbaker.
+There is a campground, marina, boat launch, playground, fish cleaning station, and a picnic area.
+The park has access to the lake for swimming, boating, fishing, and other water sports.
+The campground has electrified sites, washrooms / showers, and a sewer dump.